-At Nashville Hair Doctor we talk about hair and hair transplants a lot.
+At Nashville Hair Doctor we can tell you everything there is to know about modern-day medical hair restoration.
 Who is a good candidate, how do transplants work, what are the benefits of Follicular Unit Extraction.
-We can tell you everything there is to know about medical hair restoration.
+And we can evaluate your hair loss and treat you at one of our clinics in Nashville, TN, Memphis, TN, or Louisville, KY.

 In the 1940s this technique was refined by another Japanese dermatologist, Dr. Tamura.
 He extracted strips of tissue, dissected them into individual grafts, and transplanted these to repair damaged areas.